modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-10-sect-3.md

 CO-15.
 Promote the participation of the members of the LC in activities looking for the establishment of a culture of permanent development.<br>
 OC-16.
 Establish generalizable inquiry processes for describing the accomplishment of expectations.

 One possible instrument for evaluating how previous operational criteria (OC) have been accomplished consists in the application of rubrics.
-Analyzing and classifying responses to rubrics serve to create sorts of maps of regions or patterns of understanding levels characterized by qualitative categories and sometimes by quantitative values.
+Analyzing and classifying responses to [rubrics](https://en.wikipedia.org/wiki/Rubric_(academic)) serve to create sorts of maps of regions or patterns of understanding levels characterized by qualitative categories and sometimes by quantitative values.
 Such characterization may refer to individual results or to percentages and group trends.
-Therefore, in the evolution of working teams towards the creation of learning communities, the following levels of participation can be observed:
+Therefore, in the evolution of [teamwork](https://en.wikipedia.org/wiki/Teamwork) towards the creation of learning communities, the following levels of participation can be observed:

 Level L1:  the participants simply request, obtain and distribute the required information and use the knowledge they already have.